ripenedcat/LucasLifesBlog/content/post/freetech/claw/index.en.md

    ![Create a New Container](Create-a-New-Container.png)

 5. Name your app.
 Most importantly, in the **Image Name** field, you can enter any image from DockerHub.
 Here, I’ll use the popular *Lobe-Chat* as an example.
    Meanwhile, you can freely adjust the CPU and memory as needed.
-Since you get $5 credit per month, just ensure the **Total** cost on the left stays at $0.16 (per hour) or less.
+Since you get $5 credit per month, just ensure the **Total** cost on the left stays at $0.16 (per day) or less.
 This way, your monthly expenditure will be about $4.8 and will not exceed the $5 free quota—meaning it’ll be permanently free!

    ![Free container deployment settings](Deploy-a-Free-Container.png)